Lake Titicaca: Taquile

-Taquile is a hilly island located 45 km east of Puno.
+Taquile is a hilly island on the Peruvian side of the lake and is located 45 km east of Puno.
 It is narrow and long and was used as a prison during the Spanish Colony and into the 20th century.
 In 1970, it became property of the Taquile people, who have inhabited the island since then.
 The current population is around 2,200.
 The island is 5.5 by 1.6 km in size (maximum measurements), with an area of 5.72 km2.
 The highest point of the island is 4050 m above sea level, and the main village is at 3950 m.
 Pre-Inca ruins are found on the highest part of the island, and agricultural terraces on hillsides.
 From the hillsides of Taquile, one has a view of the tops of Bolivian mountains.
 The inhabitants, known as Taquileños, are southern Quechua speakers.

 Taquile is especially known for its handicraft tradition, which is regarded as being of the highest quality.
 "Taquile and Its Textile Art" were honored by being proclaimed "Masterpieces of the Oral and Intangible Heritage of Humanity" by UNESCO.
 Knitting is exclusively performed by males, starting at age eight.
 The women exclusively make yarn and weave.

 Taquileans are also known for having created an innovative, community-controlled tourism model, offering home stays, transportation, and restaurants to tourists.
 Ever since tourism started coming to Taquile in the 1970s, the Taquileños have slowly lost control over the mass day-tourism operated by non-Taquileans.
 They have thus developed alternative tourism models, including lodging for groups, cultural activities, and local guides who have completed a 2-year training program.
 The local Travel Agency, Munay Taquile, has been established to regain control over tourism.

 The people in Taquile run their society based on community collectivism and on the Inca moral code ama sua, ama llulla, ama qhilla, (do not steal, do not lie, do not be lazy).
 The island is divided into six sectors or suyus for crop rotation purposes.
 The economy is based on fishing, terraced farming based on potato cultivation, and tourist-generated income from the roughly 40,000 tourists who visit each year.